motaungmandla/SeSoDa/README.md

-# zmmandla.guthub.io
+# SesothoToEnglishDataset
-I am an undergraduate student of Mathematics and Computer Science at the National University of Lesotho(NUL).
-I am to complete my degree in 2026. <h1 align="center">Hi 👋, I'm Mandla</h1>
+This is a dataset that combines the two distinct Southern Sotho languages, namely: Lesotho Sesotho and South African Sesotho.
+Although these are largely similar, there are distict rules for writing each.
+When spoken though, the two languages are essentially just one thing and surprisingly enough, in our day to day lives, we write the two languages carelessly in the same message.
+This is as if the corresponding parts from each language can be used interchangeably. <h1 align="center">Hi 👋, I'm Mandla</h1>
 <h3 align="center">A student of computer science at the National University of Lesotho</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=zmmandla&label=Profile%20views&color=0e75b6&style=flat" alt="zmmandla" /> </p>